jcoops-dev/jcoops-dev.github.io/_pages/playerbots.md

 Randombots are made to represent other players.
 They are generated when the server is launched and gradually populate the world.
 To avoid overloading the computer's memory, randombots are put to sleep whenever there is no nearby player (this functionality can be disabled).
-Randombots will otherwise function completely independent of real players and help populate the world, providing immersion through simulated player presence.
+Randombots will otherwise function completely independent of real players provide immersion through simulated player presence.

 Altbots, on the other hand, are made from the player's own characters.
 The player logs into the character of their choice and, through a simple in-game command, can generate a bot which logs in to one of their other characters.
 A player could then log out, log in to the other character, and generate a bot for their former character instead.
 Altbots offer an interesting opportunity of collaborative play with AI agents rather than competitive play.
 A player can't normally